chkuendig/amphiro_oras_bluetooth_shower_hub/README.md

 # Roadmap

 Ideas to be implemented in the future:
-- Calculate your cumulated daily water consumption and add it into outgoing MQTT-messages
+- Calculate cumulated daily water consumption and add it into outgoing MQTT-messages.
+- Add support for reading multiple shower heads at the same time.

 # License
 This application is licensed under **[Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/)**

+# Improvements
+- 1.1.2021 Added support for "Last Message" that is sent out when Shower session ends.
+Useful if you want to receive summary at different MQTT topic that the actual readings.
+(Could also be used to send out user feedback at the end of the shower)
+- 31.12.2021 Added support for trying to connect into multiple shower heads.
+(Can't read them simultaniously, but getting here).